tassiLuca/pcd-2022-2023/app/src/main/java/pcd/lab07/README.md

     - note that blocking code should block for a reasonable amount of time (i.e no more than a few seconds)
     - long blocking operations should use a dedicated thread managed by the application, which can interact with verticles using the event-bus or `runOnContext`
-  - An alternative way to run blocking code is to use a worker verticle: like a standard verticle but it’s executed using a thread from the Vert.x worker thread pool, rather than using an event loop.
+  - An alternative way to run blocking code is to use a worker verticle: like a standard verticle, but it’s executed using a thread from the Vert.x worker thread pool, rather than using an event loop.
     - see [documentation](https://vertx.io/docs/apidocs/io/vertx/core/WorkerExecutor.html)

 - [**Event Bus**](https://vertx.io/docs/apidocs/io/vertx/core/eventbus/EventBus.html)